FINANCIAL DERIVATIVES - 2020/1

 Module code: PHY3048

-This module covers various different descriptions of diffusion, and the application of statistical physics to model share prices.
-This mathematics is then applied to calculating prices for some vanilla financial derivatives, followed by some exotic derivatives.
+This module covers various the application of statistical physics to model share prices.
+This mathematics is then applied to calculating prices for some examples of financial derivatives.

 SWEENEY Stephen (Physics)